 By cooperating with several organisations in a region, we can create synergies and effectively pool limited resources.
 That way, medica mondiale can react quickly to political changes and work in a targeted manner to bring about long-term changes.
 Our project promotion includes both financial cooperation and an exchange of expertise, plus joint political involvement.
 With like-minded partner organisations we strive to set up long-term cooperation on a larger scale.

-(Overview partner organisations dated: July 2018)
+(Overview partner organisations dated: June 2021)

-The cooperation with EMMA includes prevention of sexualised gender-based violence (SGBV), as well as psycho-social and legal support of the survivors.
+The cooperation with EMMA includes prevention of sexualised gender-based violence (SGBV), as well as psycho-social and legal support of survivors.
 The strengthening and qualification of the organization serve to improve the protection and counselling of women.

 Budućnost focuses on consolidation of democracy and strengthening of civil society, rights of marginalized groups (women and children).

 Economic empowerment of vulnerable and marginalised women and girls affected by sexualised gender-based violence (SGBV) through income generating activities and further education in entrepreneurship and agricultural production.
 Increasing access to justice through advocacy and media presence.

 The Center of Women’s Rights (CWR) was founded in 1996 by a women’s group, mostly lawyers, in response to the continuing incapacitation of women after the war.
 The aim is to support refugees and internally displaced women in coping with different problems.
 Survivors of sexualised gender-based violence (SGBV) and women affected by war receive free legal advice and legal aid.

 The focus of the cooperation is to offer free legal advice in small towns and rural areas in Bosnia and Herzegovina for women affected by sexualised violence, as well as sensitization trainings for social workers.